SpecFlowOSS/Getting-Started-Step-By-Step/GettingStarted/Step6.md

 > Note: we use the "And" keyword in the Gherkin scenario for better readability.
 The "And" keyword will be interpreted as "Given", "When" or "Then" depending on the previous step(s) in the scenario.
 In our case the "And the second number is 70" is interpreted as a "Given" step, because the previous step is a "Given" step.

 Implement the binding of the third step "When the two numbers are added" by replacing the code of the `WhenTheTwoNumbersAreAdded` method.
 Note that the method must have a `When` attribute, because it belongs to a "When" step in the scenario.
 The implementation calls the `Add` method of the calculator.
 Note that the result of the addition is not stored by the calculator in a property/field but it is returned  to the caller.
-It's a good idea to store the returned value in a fields so that we can work with the result afterwards.
+It's a good idea to store the returned value in a field so that we can work with the result afterwards.

 ``` c#
     private int _result;